DPDmancul/dotfiles/src/installation/index.md

 fi

 if [ "$EUID" -ne 0 ]; then
-  echo "Start this script a root" exit fi
+  echo "Start this script as root" exit fi
 ```